nbrandaleone-aws/awesome-appmesh/README.md

 - <a href="#linkerd">Linkerd for Kubernetes</a> - LinkerD service mesh.

 - <a href="#envoy">Envoy</a> - Most service meshes are based upon Envoy.
-This section discusses Envoy capabilities, and mentions some Envou based tools and products.
+This section discusses Envoy capabilities, and mentions some Envoy based tools and products.
 <br />

 ## AWS App Mesh